Romolo Archinto

 Romolo Archinto (died 4 September 1576) was a Roman Catholic prelate who served as Bishop of Novara (1574–1576).

 Biography

 On 26 April 1574, Romolo Archinto was appointed during the papacy of Pope Gregory XIII as Bishop of Novara.

-On May 1574, he was consecrated bishop by Charles Borromeo, Archbishop of Milan.
+In May 1574, he was consecrated bishop by Charles Borromeo, Archbishop of Milan.
 He served as Bishop of Novara until his death on 4 September 1576.